honeynet/sweetcam/README.md

 ## Log Manager

-The SweetCam honeypot includes a log manager tool to help you manage and analyze logs from all honeypot services (Web, RTSP, ONVIF).
+The SweetCam honeypot includes a comprehensive log manager tool to help you manage and analyze logs from all honeypot services (Web, RTSP, ONVIF).

+**New Features:**
+- **Date-specific deletion**: Delete logs from exact dates
+- **JSON file support**: Handle both .log and .json files
+- **Enhanced filtering**: Advanced log analysis and cleanup

-Refer to the [Log Manager README](./LOG_MANAGER_README.md) for more details.
+Refer to the [Log Manager README](./LOG_MANAGER_README.md) for complete documentation and examples.

 ## Grafana - Visualizing Logs